Intezaar (2022 film)

-The film was first announced in June 2019 during its post-production phase, with music was composed by Darvesh.
-After delayed theatrical releases, the film released countrywide on 19 August 2022.
+The film was first announced in June 2019 during its post-production phase, with music that was composed by Darvesh.
+After delayed theatrical releases, the film was released countrywide on 19 August 2022.

 Premise

-Intezar revolves around a family and their fears of separation, loneliness and death.
+Intezar revolves around a family and their fears of separation, loneliness and death as a single mother tries to handle her carefree father and mother who is diagnosed with Dementia and Cancer.